The firm begins a new chapter following the departure of its world-renowned practice heads and Paris team

 While most of the firm’s biggest wins are closely associated with Gaillard and Banifatemi, in many cases practitioners who remain at Shearman also had a hand in securing them.

-Bevan, Eliasson and Chew, for example, were all part of a team that helped to settle a monumental ICC arbitration worth €6.1 billion between Areva, Siemens and Finnish utility TVO in 2018.
+Bevan, Eliasson and Chew were all part of a team that helped to settle a monumental ICC arbitration worth €6.1 billion between Areva, Siemens and Finnish utility TVO in 2018.
 Shearman’s client Areva agreed to pay €450 million for delays in the construction of a nuclear power plant.

 Jacomy helped nine power producers win a US$130 million LCIA award against a Pakistani state-owned electricity company after persuading a sole arbitrator that the respondent had colluded in third-party litigation to thwart compliance with an expert determination.